create3000/x_ite/docs/reference/Browser-Services.md

 ### void **nextViewpoint** (*[SFNode layerNode]*)

-Changes the bound viewpoint node to the next viewpoint in the list of user viewpoints of layerNode.
-If layerNode is omitted, the active layer is used.
+Changes the bound viewpoint node to the next viewpoint in the list of user viewpoints of *layerNode*.
+If *layerNode* is omitted, the active layer is used.

 ### void **previousViewpoint** (*[SFNode layerNode]*)

-Changes the bound viewpoint node to the previous viewpoint in the list of user viewpoints of layerNode.
-If layerNode is omitted, the active layer is used.
+Changes the bound viewpoint node to the previous viewpoint in the list of user viewpoints of *layerNode*.
+If *layerNode* is omitted, the active layer is used.

 ### void **firstViewpoint** (*[SFNode layerNode]*)

-Changes the bound viewpoint node to the first viewpoint in the list of user viewpoints of layerNode.
-If layerNode is omitted, the active layer is used.
+Changes the bound viewpoint node to the first viewpoint in the list of user viewpoints of *layerNode*.
+If *layerNode* is omitted, the active layer is used.

 ### void **lastViewpoint** (*[SFNode layerNode]*)

-Changes the bound viewpoint node to the last viewpoint in the list of user viewpoints of layerNode.
-If layerNode is omitted, the active layer is used.
+Changes the bound viewpoint node to the last viewpoint in the list of user viewpoints of *layerNode*.
+If *layerNode* is omitted, the active layer is used.

 ### void **changeViewpoint** (*[SFNode layerNode,] name String*)

 Changes the bound viewpoint node to the viewpoint named name.
-The viewpoint must be available in layerNode.
-If layerNode is omitted, the active layer is used.
+The viewpoint must be available in *layerNode*.
+If *layerNode* is omitted, the active layer is used.

 ### void **print** (*Object object*)

-Prints the object to the browser's console without a newline character.
+Prints *object* to the browser's console without a newline character.
 Successive calls to this function append the descriptions on the same line.
-The output is the implicit call to the object's toString () function.
+The output is the implicit call to the object's `toString ()` function.

 ### void **println** (*Object object*)

-Prints the object to the browser's console, inserting a newline character after the output.
+Prints *object* to the browser's console, inserting a newline character after the output.
 Successive calls to this function will result in each output presented on separate lines.
-The output is the implicit call to the object's toString () function.
+The output is the implicit call to the object's `toString ()` function.

 More Methods
 ------------

 ### void **addRoute** (*SFNode sourceNode, String sourceField, SFNode destinationNode, String destinationField*)

-Add a route from the passed sourceField to the passed destinationField.
+Add a route from the passed *sourceField* to the passed *destinationField*.

 ### void **deleteRoute** (*SFNode sourceNode, String sourceField, SFNode destinationNode, String destinationField*)

-Remove the route between the passed sourceField and passed destinationField, if one exists.
+Remove the route between the passed *sourceField* and passed *destinationField*, if one exists.